Lightning Flowers:

 Because Lightning Flowers is a book about ethical supply chains, I encourage you to purchase your copy from independent bookstores, which most benefit authors, publishers, and communities.

-Want Kati to meet with your book club, speak at your conference, visit your university, or appear on your podcast?
+Want Kati to meet with your book club?

-If you’re in a book club, please note the Lightning Flowers Book Club Visit Guide and Lightning Flowers Suggested Discussion Questions below!
-You can download these resources by clicking their buttons.
+Please note the Lightning Flowers Book Club Visit Guide and Lightning Flowers Suggested Discussion Questions buttons below!
+You can download these resources whether or not Kati is able to meet with you.